10/10/2017 Press release

 Total boosts water and sanitation project in Buliisa

-“Through project, we have rehabilitated eight boreholes in Kigwera and Ngwedo sub counties and two others at Bugungu and Ngwedo secondary schools to provide safe and clean water to the community and students of the two schools,” Chris Ocowun, PRO Total E& P Uganda stated.
+“Through the project, we have rehabilitated eight boreholes in Kigwera and Ngwedo sub counties and two others at Bugungu and Ngwedo secondary schools to provide safe and clean water to the community and students of the two schools”, Chris Ocowun, PRO Total E& P Uganda stated.

-According to the authorities of Buliisa district local government and Bugungu and Ngwedo secondary schools, availability of safe and clean water and proper sanitation are critical in improving the learning environment for students.
+According to the authorities of the Buliisa district local government and Bugungu and Ngwedo secondary schools, availability of safe and clean water and proper sanitation are critical to improving the learning environment for students.
 The new girls’ VIP latrines have shower rooms as well as separate latrines for disabled students.

 “The girls and boys have been sharing this one block of latrine.
 But now the girls are blessed with this beautiful VIP latrine courtesy of Total,” Samuel Mubondo, the head teacher of Ngwedo SS remarked, adding that the students have formed health clubs to increase sanitation awareness among students and members of the community.

 Total has been at the forefront of promoting health and sanitation in its areas of operation with donations to boost the fight against Cholera in Hoima and Buliisa, aiding community health through donations of garbage bunkers and bins to Pakwach and Anaka towns and the rehabilitation of sanitary blocks destroyed by a storm at Kirama primary school in Buliisa district.